tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Music Player
 - Multi Pass
 - Micro Point

+### Q: What does the 'S' in the RSA encryption algorithm stand for?
+- **Correct Answer:** Shamir
+- Secure
+- Schottky
+- Stable

+### Q: What does the 'S' stand for in the abbreviation SIM, as in SIM card?
+- **Correct Answer:** Subscriber
+- Single
+- Secure
+- Solid

 ### Q: What does the acronym CDN stand for in terms of networking?